Powell Marsh Wildlife Area

 The Powell Marsh Wildlife Area is a 4,850 acre tract of protected land located in Vilas and Iron counties, Wisconsin, owned and partially managed by the Wisconsin Department of Natural Resources (WDNR).
-The wildlife area is bordered by the Northern Highland-American Legion State Forest and Manitowish Chain O Lakes to the north, east, and west and the Lac du Flambeau Reservation to the south.
+The nearby Dead Pike Lake has drawn attention to the wildlife area from conservators and homeowners nearby due to surface and groundwater flows shared between the two, with man-made structures in the latter harming the water quality of the lake.

 History

-The first development within the current bounds of the wildlife area was a short track of rail used to transport lumber, built sometime before the 1930s.
-In the years leading up to the 1950s, wildfires would often break out and burn into the marsh.
-These burns helped new vegetation spring up from the peat, which in turn attracted geese to the area.
-Hunters and landowners in the area then petitioned the Wisconsin Conservation Department (a precursor to the WDNR) to purchase land in the general area to establish a protected habitat area to keep stocks of geese and other fowl strong.
+Farmsteads and a short railway track used to transport lumber were the first recorded instances of development within the current bounds of the wildlife area, which were present by the 1930s.
+The site was naturally prone to wildfires, which were responsible for helping new vegetation spring up from the peat, which in turn attracted geese to the area.
+Some fires were caused by railroad activity.
+These wildfires have not occurred since the 1940s, and modern management uses controlled fires.
+The potential for continued geese hunting led hunters and landowners to petition the Wisconsin Conservation Department (a precursor to the WDNR) to establish a protected habitat area to keep stocks of geese strong.
+In 1955, the Commissioner of Lands granted ownership of 3,125 acres within Manitowish Waters township land to the state of Wisconsin.

-Early efforts to secure the integrity of the habitat resulted in the construction of various dikes and drainage ditches to allow for controlled burns to take place that would allow for the planting of plants to be consumed by flocks of geese.
+Early efforts to secure the integrity of the habitat resulted in the construction of various dikes and drainage ditches to allow for controlled burns to take place, which would create a more hospitable environment for geese.
 In 1957 a decoy flock of geese was placed in the wildlife area that was initially successful in attracting migrating flocks, yet with each passing year, the efficacy waned, until the decoy flock was removed in 1974.
 An investigation determined by the WDNR concluded that the dwindling flocks of geese could be attributed to a shift in migration patterns and the base inhospitableness of the marsh.
+The site benefits other fowl, as well as deer.

 In 2013 planning for the master plan resumed after a 13-year hiatus due to the WDNR focusing its efforts on the master plan for the neighboring Northern Highland-American Legion State Forest.
 The current master plan for the wildlife area was approved and published in December 2016.
 The current management strategy centers on the manipulation of water levels to shift land cover to be more suitable for shorebirds and other waterfowl.

 Much of the original and current funding comes from the Pittman–Robertson Federal Aid in Wildlife Restoration Act.